-In August 2019, SDC Financial declared a distribution of \$43,400 less any amount determined to be due and payable to Align in connection with the current Align arbitration proceedings to the pre-IPO investors.
-Such distribution will be paid upon final determination of the outcome and amount payable, if any, in connection with such current arbitration proceedings.
-This amount is presented within other long-term liabilities on the accompanying condensed consolidated balance sheets.
+In August 2019, SDC Financial declared a distribution of \$43,400 less any amount determined to be due and payable to Align in connection with the Align arbitration proceedings to the pre-IPO investors.
+The arbitration proceedings were finalized during the period and this amount plus accrued interest was paid to Align in March 2021.

-Note 17-Commitments and Contingencies Legal Matters
+Note 16-Commitments and Contingencies Legal Matters